Skip to content

 • User-definable additional types via TOML plugin files in ~/.quil/plugins/.

-tmux-style splits
+tmux-style splits with spatial navigation

 • Binary split tree, each split with its own direction and ratio.